Psoas, So What?

 Psoas massage is over-rated because it just isn’t needed for most people, most of the time.
 (Many people would argue that it is never needed, and they might be right.)
 Thanks to professional folklore and a tradition of psoas evangelism, most massage therapists and many chiropractors believe that the psoas is the missing piece in a biomechanical puzzle, particularly for back pain patients.
 This is a classic example of “structuralism”: the excessive focus on specific biomechanical origins of pain, especially ones that suggest marketable solutions.7 The message to patients is: “I can treat your back pain, because I understand how important the psoas is, unlike therapists with less insight into the intricate workings of the human body.”

 No one actually has the faintest clue or evidence that the psoas is truly the key to back pain or anything else.
-It’s just another spinal muscle, no more or less important than any other.
+It’s just another spinal/hip muscle, no more or less important than any other in terms of therapy.
 Unless you’re keen on core stability (and all psoas worshippers are), in which case it is less important than other muscles in the area, like the quadratus lumborum — the quadratus lumborum is actually “a better stabilizer of the spine than psoas,”8 and more accessible to and worthy of massage attention (see Massage Therapy for Low Back Pain).

-There is no reason to emphasize it.
+There is no reason to emphasize it in manual therapy.
 If anything, there are great reasons not to.
-In particular, there doesn’t seem to be much of a relationship between tight psoas muscles and back pain, if any.910
+In particular, there doesn’t seem to be much of a relationship between tight psoas muscles and back pain, if any.1011

 Professionals should bear in mind that most patients consider any therapy — even pleasant, luxury therapy — to be a major and regrettable expense.
 Many patients can barely afford three appointments, and therapy should always be pragmatic and as efficient as possible, with a strict focus on doing only what is the most strongly indicated: bang for buck is critical.
 All other things being equal, always choose the cheapest and safest treatment option for your pain problem.
 It doesn’t matter that a few of those patients might benefit from a little psoas work — what matters is that most of them don’t need it enough to bother.